 Graduate recruiters typically require candidates with a logical mindset, a real interest in finance, attention to detail and accuracy, self-confidence, and the ability to work under pressure.

 Gaining work experience prior to graduation can help to develop your skillset, plus demonstrate your enthusiasm and commitment to the sector.
-You should also keep up to date with industry news and join relevant university societies.
+You should also keep up to date with industry news.

 Where can I look for work experience?

 Internships and vacation schemes can often lead to a permanent job or a place on a graduate scheme.
 This is because many vacancies are filled by those who've already worked for the company during their undergraduate studies, possibly by spending a year in industry.

 To find work placements and internships, search for work experience.
 Alternatively, visit individual company websites or your university's careers service.